hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step1-job1.md

 Once the job is complete the Pod and container are no longer running, but are still present and its state and logs can be inspected.

-Use the _get_ command to list of current jobs.
+Use the _get_ command to list the current jobs.

 `kubectl get jobs`{{execute}}

+Take a peek at the Kubernetes Dashboard (tab above the command line) and see how the Job is created as a resource.
+In the dashboard, explore the details and logs of the Job and Pod that just ran.

 Once you are done inspecting the job, use the _delete_ command to remove it.